7 top tips for a wildlife-friendly garden

 Victoriana Nursery Gardens is a lovely place to visit when you can again but they do sell their products online from their nursery in Challock, near Ashford.

-B & Q garden centres haven’t used neonics on their garden plants since 2018.
+B&Q garden centres haven’t used neonics on their garden plants since 2018.

 Although an edibles nursery, Edible Culture in Faversham, is a delight for any gardener to visit and they go far beyond not using pesticides.
-They have developed the plastic-free posipot plant pot system and you can buy your grass seed and organic fertilizers loose or in your own containers.
+They have developed the plastic-free posipot plant pot system and you can buy your grass seed and organic fertilisers loose or in your own containers.
 Their herbs and fruit trees are perfect for any ornamental garden.
 They are doing local delivery during the lockdown.

 Just over the border in Peacehaven are Louvain Organic Nurseries, who are still open during lockdown.